 Customer interaction: formal guidance for remote gambling operators

-This is an HTML version of this guidance.
-You can also view or download the original customer interaction guidance for remote operators (PDF) published in July 2019.
+This is a HTML version of this guidance.
+You can also view or download the previous customer interaction guidance for remote operators (PDF) published in July 2019.

 A requirement to LCCP with effect from 31 October 2019 requires licensees to take into account the Commission’s guidance on customer interaction.
 This guidance is structured along the three key outcomes operators will be expected to meet.

 These are, to:

 This guidance sets out why customer interaction is a requirement, makes our expectations clear, and suggests ways you could meet them.
 This includes learnings from research and some ways that gambling operators have found worked for them and their customers.

 The purpose of this guidance is to share knowledge based on research, current practice and lessons learned in order to support licensees in determining how they can meet the outcomes.
 It sets out why customer interaction is important and makes our expectations clear.
 Not all of the content of the guidance will be relevant to all operators, but licensees must take it into account and be able to demonstrate how they have done so.

 Following the guidance is no guarantee that all customers experiencing or at risk of harm will be identified.
 The guidance is not the only source of information which operators should use to help them develop their own processes, and licensees should also keep up to date with published research and other sources.

 For compliance and enforcement purposes, we will expect licensees to demonstrate how their policies, procedures and practices meet the required outcomes.
 This can be through implementing relevant parts of the guidance or demonstrating how and why implementing alternative solutions equally meet the outcomes.